mumblez/gwg/README.md

 # Setup

 - create regular user and group, e.g. `gwg`
-- ensure user and/or group can write to repository locations and trigger files
+- ensure user and/or group can write to repository locations, read ssh private keys and trigger files
     - ensure trigger files exist if you want / have post update tasks
-- add config to `/etc/gwg`, e.g. `/etc/gwg/config.yaml`
+- add config to `/etc/gwg`, e.g. `/etc/gwg/config.yaml` or current directory of executable
     - ensure only gwg user can read config file
-- start server
+- start server as newly created user!

 Note, the configuration file can be editted and it will be hot-reloaded, the only exception is if you need you update the `listen` and `port` fields as they will require a restart!